Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

-The signatures of the methods correspond to the signatures for throwing IDL methods/getters/setters with an additional trailing "`mozilla::dom::CallbackObject::ExceptionHandling` `aExceptionHandling`" argument, defaulting to `eReportExceptions`.
+The signatures of the methods correspond to the signatures for throwing IDL methods/getters/setters with an additional trailing `mozilla::dom::CallbackObject::ExceptionHandling aExceptionHandling` argument, defaulting to `eReportExceptions`.
 If `aReportExceptions` is set to `eReportExceptions`, the methods will report JS exceptions before returning.
 If `aReportExceptions` is set to `eRethrowExceptions`, JS exceptions will be stashed in the `ErrorResult` and will be reported when the stack unwinds to wherever the `ErrorResult` was set up.

-For example, this WebIDL:
+For example, this Web IDL:

 ``` webidl
 callback interface MyCallback {